riscvarchive/risc-v-getting-started-guide/source/zephyr-litex.rst

       Load it onto the Avalanche board using the `PolarFire FlashPro <https://www.microsemi.com/product-directory/programming/4977-flashpro#software>`_ tool.
       You can refer to the "Creating a Job Project from a FlashPro Express Job" section of the tool's official `User Guide <https://coredocs.s3.amazonaws.com/Libero/12_0_0/Tool/flashpro_express_ug.pdf>`_.

    .. group-tab:: Renode

       .. note::

          Support for LiteX is available in Renode since version 1.7 - download pre-built packages `from GitHub <https://github.com/renode/renode/releases/tag/v1.7>`_.
 Refer to the `Renode README <https://github.com/renode/renode#installation>`_ for more detailed installation instructions.

-      Start Renode and create an instance of emulated LiteX+VexRiscv board:
+      Start Renode and create an instance of emulated LiteX+VexRiscv:

       .. code-block:: text

          mach create "litex-vexriscv"
          machine LoadPlatformDescription @platforms/cpus/litex_vexriscv.repl

 Loading Zephyr
 ++++++++++++++